yusufmasod/yusufmasod.github.io/printing-directory.md

 # Licensed Printing Firms Directory (Malaysia)

+# Licensed Printing Firms Directory (Malaysia)

+This directory compiles companies associated with printing press licensing records administered by the Ministry of Home Affairs Malaysia under the Printing Presses and Publications Act 1984.

+The list is presented as a reference dataset for academic, educational, and informational purposes.
+It provides a searchable directory of printing firms including company name, state, district, and address information.

+**Source note**
-This page lists printing firms compiled from licensing records of the Ministry of Home Affairs Malaysia.
+The information is compiled from publicly available licensing records and related regulatory materials issued by the Ministry of Home Affairs Malaysia.

+**Disclaimer**
+This directory is not an official publication of the Ministry of Home Affairs.
+The information may not reflect the most recent licensing status, changes in company details, or updates made after the source records were published.
+(Last updated dataset: March 2026)

 <link rel="stylesheet" href="https://cdn.datatables.net/1.13.6/css/jquery.dataTables.min.css">
 <script src="https://code.jquery.com/jquery-3.7.0.js"></script>